bunkerity/bunkerweb/deps/src/ModSecurity/README.md

 available via the C++ interface, for instance, the capability to create custom logging mechanism (see the regression test to check for how those logging mechanism works).
-The objective is to have both APIs (C, C++) providing the same functionality, if you find an aspect of the API that is missing via a perticular interface, please open an issue.
+The objective is to have both APIs (C, C++) providing the same functionality, if you find an aspect of the API that is missing via a particular interface, please open an issue.

 Inside the subfolder examples, there are simple examples on how to use the API.
 Below some are illustrated: